LifeStraw Personal Water Filter

 Regardless of whether everything is going swimmingly or you’re lost in a whiteout above tree line your boots are one of the most important pieces of survival gear you have.
 You need them to stand up to the elements and keep your feet dry and comfortable.
 Irish Setter Men’s Waterproof Hunting Boot is a fine example of the state of the bootmaker’s art.

 Without the right footwear you’re putting yourself at a huge disadvantage when you’re out in the wild.
 Blisters, trench foot and even frostbite can result from depending on poor quality footwear when the going gets tough.
 The Irish Setter 8” Waterproof Hunting boots are actually for anyone who cares about retaining comfort, warmth and outstanding traction regardless of conditions.
-The boots employ RPM technology that brings the weight down and the warmth up.
+These waterproof boots employ RPM technology that brings the weight down and the warmth up.
 The boot also employs the company’s innovative waterproofing methods that ensure your feet stay dry so you can concentrate on other things.
 True survival gear for your feet.

 - BrandIrish Setter